A Dynamical Systems Perspective on the Analysis of Neural Networks: Optimization Algorithms as Dynamical Systems

 The proof of Theorem \ref{cekk_theo:SGD}, as presented in \cite{ChemnitzEngel24}, is inspired by a technique developed by Baxendale and Stroock \cite{BaxendaleStroock88} to study the stability of invariant manifolds for stochastic processes.
 Possible extensions of Theorem \ref{cekk_theo:SGD} are discussed in \cite[Section~2.6]{ChemnitzEngel24}.

 In summary, we have seen in this section that (stochastic) gradient descent can be analyzed using (random) dynamical systems.
 Selecting an adequate concept of stability turns out to be crucial.
 In particular, in the overparameterized setting is actually highly nontrivial to employ the concept of the leading Lyapunov exponent in Theorem~\ref{cekk_theo:SGD} for concretely given SGD more globally, i.e., beyond local stability.
 From a dynamics perspective this is not surprising as a similar challenge occurs, e.g., in the context of estimating Lyapunov exponents in chaotic systems.
+The setup we consider is a vast simplification of real machine learning applications which use advanced optimization algorithms and learning rate schedules.
+Still, many of the concepts introduced in this section apply to more complex settings as well.
+Possible generalizations of our results are discussed in detail in \cite[Section 2.7]{ChemnitzEngel24}.